moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

 ## Authentication and Authorization

-To securely interact with the Lens RESTA API, you must authenticate your requests using a **DataOS API key** and ensure proper user group configurations.
+To securely interact with the Lens REST API, you must authenticate your requests using a **DataOS API key** and ensure proper user group configurations.
 This section explains how to generate an API key and configure user groups for accessing the API.

 ### **Generating a DataOS API Key**